|What you need to know to choose a safe brand of honey|

 - Crisco type shortening

-According to the Scientific Bee Keeping site, the protein volume needs to be at least 25 percent, so we are not talking about a little bit.
-Some growers add wheat and/or rye flour to give the mix a better protein blend, while others also include oils and fats.
+According to the Scientific Bee Keeping site, the protein volume of a pollen substitute needs to be at least 25 percent, so we are not talking about adding just a little bit of protein.
+While soy flour packs a huge protein whallop, some growers add wheat and/or rye flour to give the mix a better protein blend, while others also include oils and fats.

 Here is an example of a honey bee pollen substitute recipe.
-Almost every site I looked at had a similar recipe.
+Almost every site I looked at had a similar combination of ingredients.

-In addition to all of the above, if the hive is located in an area where wheat, rye, or barley is being grown, the wind can blow gluten dust into the hive and honey being made.
-This is more likely to occur during grain harvest, but since honey is sticky, there is no way to filter out that gluten dust.
+In addition to the above, if the hive is located in an area where wheat, rye, or barley is grown, the wind can blow gluten dust into the hive while honey is being made.
+This is more likely to occur during grain harvest, but since honey is sticky, there is no way to filter out that type of gluten dust.

 Some super sensitive celiacs have reported getting sick on local honey, but I never have.